 After college, I was offered an internship in the art department at Goldberg Moser O’Neill (formerly Chiat/Day), where I got to rub elbows with some brilliant people who had launched Apple, Kia, Dell and other iconic brands to prominence.
 Over the next eight years I had the opportunity to work as an art director on a wide range of accounts including Wells Fargo Bank, Safeway, PG&E, Wallpapers to Go, Hyatt Hotels, Namco Videogames, LucasArts Entertainment, the San Jose Sharks and San Francisco Giants.

 Gauger + Associates then hired me as a senior art director and later promoted me to associate creative director.
 I got the opportunity to pitch new business and mentor creative teams, which I really enjoy.
 In my spare time, I published an architecture book called “Little Boxes” about Daly City’s infamous 1950s tract homes, which I later adapted into a 43-minute documentary film.
 Then I joined the in-house agency at Robert Half, working mostly in digital media on projects which included blogs, landing pages, eBooks, emails and banner ads.
-In 2014 I was invited to return to Gauger + Associates, where I’ve been able to take on a wide range of projects, with a particular focus on video.
+In 2014 I was invited to return to Gauger + Associates, where I’ve been able to take on a wide range of projects, with a particular focus on web-delivered videos.